Kazhnuz/awesome-gnome/README.md

 - [GTimeLog](https://github.com/gtimelog/gtimelog) is a simple app for keeping track of time.
 - [Paperwork](https://github.com/openpaperwork/paperwork) is a personal document manager for scanned documents and PDFs.
 - [Gnome Pomodoro](http://gnomepomodoro.org/) is a Pomodoro timer.
+- [Parlatype](http://gkarsay.github.io/parlatype/) is an audio player specialized for transcription.
+- [Pulseeffect](https://github.com/wwmm/pulseeffects) is a limiter, compressor, reverberation, equalizer and auto volume effects for Pulseaudio applications.

 ### Internet